Alexuz1981/Tools-of-the-Trade-Linux-and-SQL-Google/README.md

 <h2>👨‍💻 ,💡Cybersecurity Projects:</h2>

-<h2>As a reminder, audits help ensure that security checks are made, to monitor for threats, risks, or vulnerabilities that can affect an organization’s business continuity and critical assets. :</h2>
+<h2>As a reminder, audits help ensure that security checks are made, to monitor for threats, risks, or vulnerabilities that can affect an organization’s business continuity and critical assets:</h2>